 - Flour for dusting

-- 2 eggs, beaten
+- 2 eggs beaten

 - Sea salt and freshly ground black pepper

-- 1 tablespoon unsalted butter, plus more as needed
+- 1 tablespoon unsalted butter plus more as needed

-- 1 tablespoon olive oil, plus more as needed
+- 1 tablespoon olive oil plus more as needed

-- For the mustard and mint buttered vegetables
+For the buttered vegetables

 - 30 asparagus tips

-- 6 baby zucchini or pattypans, roughly chopped or halved
+- 6 baby zucchini or pattypans roughly chopped or halved

 - 9 ounces mixed spring peas (including snow peas, sugar snap peas, or shelled peas) or slender green beans